Chocolate Drizzled Pumpkin Cheesecake

 - Place the bowl of a stand mixer and the whisk attachment in the freezer for 5-10 minutes.

-- When the bowl and beaters are chilled, attach them to the stand mixer and pour in the whipping cream.
+- When the bowl and whisk are chilled, attach them to the stand mixer and pour in the heavy cream.